Absurd Engineering: A Look at the Largest House in the World

 The building was designed by a Chicago-based architectural firm called Perkins and Will and was built by an Australian construction company called Leighton Holdings.

-The skyscraper home stands at over 550-feet tall, and each of the 27 floors was built with extra-high ceilings.
-When you consider the average ceiling height, the building could've had up to 60 floors with standard floor construction.
+The skyscraper home stands over 550 feet tall, and each of the 27 floors was built with extra-high ceilings.
+In addition, the building spans 37,200 square meters.
+Considering the average ceiling height, the building could've had up to 60 floors with standard floor construction.

 What's in the house?

-When the passive energy efficiency isn't enough, there's also a massive "ice room" used to keep the home colder than any other building in the city.
+When the passive energy efficiency isn't enough, a massive "ice room" is also used to keep the home colder than any other building in the city.

 All this goes to say that the world's biggest house is quite expensive and perhaps a little unnecessary.
 Valuations place it at over $1 billion, but the Indian media has speculated that it cost $2 billion to construct.
 This estimate was verified when the director of marketing for the architecture design firm that designed Antilia confirmed the cost in an interview with Forbes magazine.